joaopdmota/telzir/README.md

 [compose](https://docs.docker.com/compose) is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.
 To learn more about all the features of Compose, see the list of features.

+### plis

+[plis](https://github.com/IcaliaLabs/plis) is a tool for help your development process with docker compose by asking nicely

 ### npm